taraDM23/AboutTara-bootstrap/README.md

 # About Me

-### Profesional Portfolio of Tara de Mel
+### Professional Portfolio of Tara de Mel

 #### Description
 This site is to be a visual and functional showcase of my abilities as a developer.
-I have not been down this path long - as I began coading in October of 2019.
+I have not been down this path long - as I began coding in October of 2019.
 In this short period I have worked on individual projects and ones within a team.
 My strongest work can be seen on the portfolio section of this site.

 #### How to Use